 You can use it as a carpet cleaner because it quickly neutralizes odors.
 Sprinkle it on the carpet, vacuum it, and you will get rid of all the nasty smells.
 Did you know baking soda can dissolve dirt and grease in water?

 Create a water baking soda liquid solution and use it as an all-purpose cleaning product.
 You can even use it instead of fabric softener when washing clothes.
 It will remove all the odors and also soften your clothes.

 Vinegar: A Versatile Cleaning Agent

-Vinegar is also cheaper than any other house cleaning product.
-Mix vinegar with water and regular liquid detergent, and you will be able to clean and disinfect all types of surfaces in your home.
+Vinegar is also cheaper than any other house-cleaning product.
+Mix vinegar with water and regular liquid detergent, and you can clean and disinfect all types of surfaces in your home.

 There are many other eco-friendly house cleaning products you can use.
-Using these products to clean your house, you are not exposing yourself and your family to toxic substances.
-You are also contributing significantly to environmental protection if you use eco-friendly house cleaning products.
+By using these products to clean your house, you are not exposing yourself and your family to toxic substances.
+You also contribute significantly to environmental protection if you use eco-friendly house cleaning products.